WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 ## Photography

-I have a preference for vintage documentary phhtography genre and interesting bokeh.
+I have a preference for vintage documentary photography genre and interesting bokeh.
 In addition, I collect vintage M42 lenses.

 A list of current collections:
 - Voigtlander Skoparex 35mm f/3.4